 After gaining a good footing, place your palms against the shower wall, leaning forward slightly to allow your partner to enter you from behind.
 It works well because there’s security against the wall and against your partner – perfect for shower sex novices.

 Stand with your back against the shower cubicle with your partner standing up facing you.
 Lift one leg and wrap it around your partner’s waist – they can hold your leg for support and put their other hand on your waist to support you further.

 Advanced: The Hot Seat

-If you’re lucky enough to have a seat or bench inside your shower, you should take advantage of it.
-Ask your partner to sit down as you lower yourself down on top of him.
+If you’re lucky enough to have a seat or bench inside your shower, take advantage of it!
+Ask your partner to sit down, as you lower yourself down on top of them.
 You can either do this facing each other or away from each other.
-Don’t do this on something less sturdy, like the side of a bath for instance, it won’t end well.
+Don’t try this on something less sturdy, like the side of a bath for instance - it might not end well!

-But, if you’re nervous about trying shower sex but still want to have the experience, if you’re blessed with a wide enough bath, this could be the ideal alternative.
-Have fun!
+These shower sex tips are ideal if you’re on a weekend away in a hotel with a lovely big shower room.
+If you’re nervous about trying shower sex but still want to have the experience and you are blessed with a big enough bath, this could be an ideal alternative.

 Are you looking for more exciting sex positions to try out around the home?
 Check out guide for places to have sex outside the bedroom.